danialfarid/ng-file-upload/README.md

               // validate error name: validateFn ngf-validate-async-fn="validate($file)" // custom validation function, return a promise that resolve to
-              // boolean or string containing the error. validate error name: validateAsyncFn ngf-validate-later="boolean" (experimental) // default false, if true model will be set and change will be called before validation
+              // boolean or string containing the error. validate error name: validateAsyncFn ngf-validate-force="boolean" // default false, if true file will be rejected if the dimension or duration
+              // values for validations cannot be calculated for example image cannot load or unsupported video by browser ngf-validate-later="boolean" // default false, if true model will be set and change will be called before validation

 >Upload</button>
 ```